utensil/lean4_jupyter/README.md

 # Option 1: Install from PyPI
 # see "Support matrix" for the tested versions
 pip install lean4_jupyter
-# Option 2: (Recommended) install the latest version from the repo
+# Option 2 (recommended): install the latest version from the repo
 pip install git+https://github.com/utensil/lean4_jupyter.git
 # or in development mode, check out the repo then run
 # pip install -e .